-Diversity and inclusion are more than just decency and virtue markers in an organization.
-Of course, modern businesses now embrace diversity in their hiring practices, business strategy, and long-term planning – but the reasons for this shift are largely overlooked.
+Diversity and inclusion are more than just virtue markers in an organization.
+Today’s businesses now embrace diversity in their hiring practices, business strategy, and long-term planning – but the reasons for this shift are largely overlooked.
 Diversity is a continuous practice of appreciating all identities.

 Success in a business blossoms when there is an environment that fosters inclusivity and wellness – allowing cross-cultural communication to thrive and intersectionality to flourish.
 When creating a workplace that prioritizes diversity, there are some fundamental elements to consider.